spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 After the update is complete, a new entry is added to the auto-upgrades history list.

-##  Upgrade Now - Node Pools Only
+##  Upgrade Now - System Node Pools Only

-Use this option if you want to auto-upgrade node pools immediately (rather than schedule an upgrade).
+Use this option if you want to auto-upgrade systems node pools immediately (rather than schedule an upgrade).

 1. First [check if you need to upgrade](https://docs.spot.io/ocean/features/auto-upgrade-aks-patch-version?id=check-if-you-need-to-upgrade).
 2. See [Create or Edit an Auto-Upgrade Schedule](https://docs.spot.io/ocean/features/auto-upgrade-aks-patch-version?id=create-or-edit-an-auto-upgrade-schedule) steps 1 to 4 (in Step 2, click **Create an Upgrade > System Node Pools Upgrade**).

+   * Click the Upgrade system node pools box, and then select required system node pools from the list.

-3. Click **Update Now**.
+4. Click **Update Now**.

 >**IMPORTANT**: This operation cannot be undone.
 If no upgrade version is available, this operation will time out.